PLT (Project Learning Tree)

-National PLT has correlated the preK-8th Grade Guide to the Common Core State Standards, these can be found on National's Correlations page, along with correlations to Boys Scouts badges, Girl Scouts badges, and FOSS Science Kits.
-The Environmental Experiences for Early Childhood's correlations to Head Start's Child Outcomes Framework and National Association for the Education of Young Children (NAEYC) standards are last found on National PLT's Correlations page. (leaving DEC's website and link listed in the right column.]
+National PLT (leaving DEC's website) has correlated the preK-8th Grade Guide to the Common Core State Standards (ELA and Math) and the Next Generation Science Standards, along with correlations to STEM learning, Boys Scouts badges, Girl Scouts badges, and FOSS Science Kits.
+The Environmental Experiences for Early Childhood's correlations to Head Start's Child Outcomes Framework and National Association for the Education of Young Children (NAEYC) standards are also found on National PLT's Correlations page. (leaving DEC's website and link listed in the right column)

 PLT's Environmental Experiences for Early Childhood

-Since 1993, PLT has provided environmental education training and academic curricula for Pre-Kindergarten and Kindergarten educators to assist in their education programs with young people.
-In response to a huge demand for more activities that use developmentally-appropriate approaches for reaching young learners, in 2010 PLT created a new early childhood curriculum and produced an accompanying music CD providing a valuable resource designed specifically for early childhood educators.
-This new curriculum guide and music CD engages children ages 3 to 6 in outdoor exploration and play.
-Eleven field-tested, hands on activities showcase over 130 "early childhood experiences" which integrate investigations of nature with art, literature, math, music and movement.
+In 2010, PLT created an early childhood curriculum and produced an accompanying music CD providing a valuable resource designed specifically for early childhood educators.
+This curriculum guide and music CD engages children ages 3 to 6 in outdoor exploration and play.
+Eleven field-tested, hands-on activities showcase over 130 "early childhood experiences" which integrate investigations of nature with art, literature, math, music and movement.

 PLT's Environmental Experiences for Early Childhood guide includes background information on facilitating experiences for the early childhood learner, how to guide children in learning about nature both indoors and outdoors, and clear objectives and benchmarks to assess learning.
 It also includes suggestions for activities that families and friends can conduct to enhance their child's learning experiences at home.

-Secondary modules are available for high school educators in grades 9 - 12, including Intro Handbook for Secondary Modules (online); Exploring Environmental Issues: Biodiversity (online); Exploring Environmental Issues: Focus on Forests (print); The Changing Forest: Forest Ecology (print); Exploring Environmental Issues: Municipal Solid Waste (print); Exploring Environmental Issues: Focus on Risk (print); Exploring Environmental Issues: Places We Live; and Global Connections: Forests of the World (print).
+Secondary modules are available for high school educators in grades 9 through 12, including Exploring Environmental Issues: Biodiversity (online); Exploring Environmental Issues: Focus on Forests (print); The Changing Forest: Forest Ecology (print); Exploring Environmental Issues: Municipal Solid Waste (print); Exploring Environmental Issues: Focus on Risk (print); Exploring Environmental Issues: Places We Live; and Global Connections: Forests of the World (print).
 A biotechnology supplement for the Focus on Risk module is in development.